Directors and Staff

 Battery Caption Head/Arranger

 Adopted from South Korea, Kenneth lived most of his life in Colorado.
 There, he participated in various music groups including the Colorado All State Orchestra and the Blue Knights Percussion Ensemble.
-Kenneth Moved to Nashville to continue his education at Vanderbilt as a Percussion Performance Major with a Composition Concentration.
+Since starting music in 4th grade, he has gained experience on numerous woodwind, brass, keyboard, string, and percussion instruments.
+Kenneth then moved to Nashville to continue his education at Vanderbilt University as a Percussion Performance Major with a Composition Concentration.

-Kenneth’s involvement with the Spirit of Gold includes membership in 2017, and staff from 2018 until now.
-Outside of Vanderbilt, he is a member of the Boston Crusaders Drum and Bugle Corps, marching as a front ensemble or battery member in 2017, 2018, and 2019.
-Currently a Junior, Kenneth hopes to continue teaching and writing for marching percussion and drum corps in his professional career.
+Kenneth’s involvement with the Spirit of Gold includes membership in 2017, and staff in 18' and 19'.
+Outside of Vanderbilt, he is a member of the Boston Crusaders Drum and Bugle Corps, marching as a front ensemble or battery member since 2017.
+Currently an undergraduate Junior, Kenneth hopes to continue teaching and writing for marching percussion and drum corps in his professional career.

 A second generation Vanderbilt University Alum whose older brother McKenzie also played and was Drum Major for the VU Band, Mr. Roberts has served as the Video photographer for the Spirit of Gold since 1994.
 Mr. Roberts graduated as a part of the Vanderbilt University Engineering Class of 1966.
 During his time at VU, he was a Percussionist in the Vanderbilt-Peabody Joint University Band '62-'64.
 After graduation, he became a co-founder and past president of VU Alumni Band Association.